Lorna Byrne

 Lorna Byrne (born 25 March 1953) is an Irish author and peace ambassador.
 She is best known for her bestselling memoir, Angels in My Hair (2008).
 A Message of Hope from the Angels (2012) and Love from Heaven (2014) debuted at No. 1 on the UK Sunday Times Book Chart.
 Her books have been translated into 30 languages and published in over 50 countries.
-Byrne says that she sees angels and spirits physically on a daily, continuous basis.
+Byrne says that she sees angels and spirits on a daily, continuous basis.
 She has been featured in many media outlets, including the BBC, CNN, The Economist, The Observer, and the Daily Telegraph.

 Biography

 Early life

 Byrne was born in Dublin, and grew up in poverty in the Dublin suburbs of Kilmainham and Ballymun.
 She relates that she has seen angels since she was a baby.
 "I see angels physically and I have done so since I was a baby.
 I know this is hard to believe, and I know that there are some people who will never believe me, regardless of what I say or do.
 I have no idea why I see angels and others don’t; I am just an ordinary woman.
 When I have asked the angels around me about this, their reply has simply been "Why not you?"
 She was labeled as "retarded" when very young, and speculates that this might be because she was so often in her own world.
 Lorna's childhood was challenging for many reasons, including difficult family relations because Lorna was often observed as different resulting in something of an ‘outsider’ status.
 Despite a specific learning difficulty that makes it hard for someone to learn to read, write and spell correctly, as well as a misconception as to her learning capabilities, Lorna has achieved many things.